loopstick/ResourcesForClasses/ConstructionTechniques/README.md

 ![Socketed Module](images/SocketedModule.jpg)

-Similarly, sensors should attached with headers, not directly soldered to your board.
+Similarly, sensors should be attached with headers, not directly soldered to your board.
 This makes it much easier to replace a damaged sensor or swap sensors quickly for testing:
 ![Socketed Sensor](images/SocketedSensor.jpg)

   - Exceptions:
-    - Space constraints
+    - Space constraints (not enough space to use a header)
     - Extreme vibration (e.g. model rocket) requires something that can’t fall out

  - Note that you can get right angle headers if you prefer.
+ - Use polarized headers whenever possible, so that you cannot connect incorrectly.
- - Use a silver Sharpie or paint pen to indicate which way to plug in, to avoid plugging it in backwards
+ 	- If you can't use a polarized header: use a metallic Sharpie or paint pen to indicate matching connector sides, to avoid plugging in backwards

 ### Don’t Solder Wires to your Board, part 2
 - As with modules, you should avoid soldering wires directly to your board.
   - Instead, solder the wires to headers (male or female) and solder a mating header to your board:
+     - Use polarized headers whenever possible, so that you cannot connect incorrectly.
-    - Use a silver Sharpie to indicate which way to plug in, to avoid plugging it in backwards
+ 	- If you can't use a polarized header: use a metallic Sharpie or paint pen to indicate matching connector sides, to avoid plugging in backwards
   - If your wire is too thick to solder to header pins, use screw terminals instead:

 ![Screw Terminals](image/ScrewTerminals.jpg)